Cumin Powder, How To Make & Use It

 It is basically used in 2 different forms – 1.
 Whole seeds and 2.
 Ground form which is known as ground cumin, cumin powder and jeera powder (in Indian languages).
 While it is commonly used in the Indian sub-continent, it is also used in the Mediterranean region, Latin America, North Africa, Mexico and the Middle East.

 In Indian cooking, the whole seeds are usually added to hot oil or ghee.
 This process known as tadka or tempering brings out the complex flavor and aroma of the spice.
-Whereas cumin powder is added to dishes while simmering (curries/gravies) or at the finishing stage like in stir fry dishes, soups, salads, chaats etc.
+Whereas cumin powder is added to dishes while simmering (curries/gravies) or at the finishing stage like in stir fry dishes, soups, salads, chaats etc. It plays a very important role in a recipe and it cannot be substituted with the whole seeds and vice versa.

 Why Homemade Cumin Powder?

 So I always make it at home in small batches.
 All you need is good quality whole cumin seeds, preferably organic or at least NON-GMO kind & a good spice grinder.
-Store bought cumin powder comes in 2 kinds.
+Store bought ground cumin comes in 2 kinds.

 1. Raw cumin powder where the seeds are simply ground without roasting.
 This is mostly labelled as ground cumin.
-This kind of cumin powder is always added while simmering/ cooking dishes like curries, soups etc.
+This kind of ground cumin is always added while simmering/ cooking dishes like curries, soups etc.

 2. Roasted cumin powder which is made by roasting the seeds first.
 Then they are ground.
 This kind of powder can be used while simmering, finishing or for garnishing.
 It is also known as bhuna jeera powder.